-Figure A.15-1: Hybrid uplink and downlink media streaming
+Figure A.15.2-1: Cascaded uplink and downlink media streaming with external content re-ingestion

 Figure A.15-2 shows the call flow for this scenario.
-To simplify the call flow, the content preparation process is omitted.
+(To simplify the call flow, the details of the content preparation process are omitted.)

-Figure A.15-2: Call flow for hybrid uplink and downlink media streaming using content preparation
+Figure A.15.2-2: Call flow for cascaded uplink and downlink media streaming using content preparation with external content re-ingestion

 Steps: